STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 on |cpp11_n4088|_ are based on the ``task_block`` concept that is a part of the common subset of the |ppl|_ and the |tbb|_ libraries.

-This implementations adopts a simpler syntax than exposed by those libraries--- one that is influenced by language-based concepts such as spawn and sync from
+These implementations adopt a simpler syntax than exposed by those libraries--- one that is influenced by language-based concepts such as spawn and sync from
 |cilk_pp|_ and async and finish from |x10|_.
 It improves on existing practice in
 the following ways: